stevennt/myai.abn.khoj/documentation/docs/clients/web.md

 ### Install on Phone
 You can optionally install Khoj as a [Progressive Web App (PWA)](https://web.dev/learn/pwa/installation).
 This makes it quick and easy to access Khoj on your phone.
-1. Login to [Khoj Cloud](https://app.khoj.dev) or your self-hosted Khoj server from the web browser (prefer Chrome/Edge) on your phone
+1. Login to [Khoj Cloud](https://app.khoj.dev) or your self-hosted ABN server from the web browser (prefer Chrome/Edge) on your phone
 2. Open the 3 dot menu on the browser and click the "Add to Home screen" option
 3. Click "Install" on the next screen to add the Khoj icon to your phone Home screen